-The Subsidence Monitoring Program (SMP) is implemented by the WIPP Underground and Surface Surveying Program (WP 09-ES.01).
+| The Subsidence Monitoring Program is implemented by the WIPP Underground and Surface Surveying Program (WP 09-ES.01).
 This program is conducted to detect deviations from expected repository performance by allowing a comparison of actual subsidence to that calculated previously.
-The SMP measures the vertical height difference between survey monuments and a reference benchmark using surveying/leveling equipment.
-The method for taking vertical height measurements described in the SMP involves level surveys whose errors of closure are less than the Federal Geodetic Control Subcommittee standards for Second Order Class II surveys.
+The Subsidence Monitoring Program measures the vertical height difference between survey monuments and a reference benchmark using surveying/leveling equipment.
+The method for taking vertical height measurements described in the Subsidence Monitoring Program involves level surveys with errors of closure less than the Federal Geodetic Control Subcommittee standards for Second Order Class II surveys.

-The scope of the SMP is to record subsidence measurements on the surface in the vicinity of the WIPP site.
+| The scope of the Subsidence Monitoring Program is to record subsidence measurements on the surface in the vicinity of the WIPP site.
 The program generates surface subsidence data for 20 miles of leveling loops through approximately 50 monuments.
 An annual leveling survey measures the relative movement between a reference benchmark used as a standard and other benchmark(s) to detect vertical movement over time.
 Subsidence measurements are relative because the reference is fixed only with respect to the subsidence markers.

-The activities associated with the SMP are designed to:
+| The activities associated with the Subsidence Monitoring Program are designed to: